 Arizona Western College offers a unique opportunity for students interested in a career in athletic training.
-Students who take part in the program will have the opportunity to work with eight competitive athletic programs, providing them a chance to learn the following essential athletic trainer's skills in a hands-on environment.
+Students who take part in the program will have the opportunity to work with nine competitive athletic programs, providing them a chance to learn the following essential athletic trainer's skills in a hands-on environment.

 The AWC Pre-Participation Packet needs to be filled out by new athletes and returning athletes prior to any pre-season condition/training or in-season activities.

 The assumption of risk and physical are mandatory for all try-outs, optional practices, walk on situations, auditions, etc.